Observational Constraints on Cool Gas Clouds in M82's Starburst-Driven Outflow: Discussion

 When comparing with the optical absorption line studies of \cite{Xu2023}, we do not find agreement with our constraints on $n_{\rm e}$ and $r_{\rm cl}$ but do find consistency with our $N_{\rm H}$ measurements. \cite{Xu2023} used H$\alpha$ images from \cite{Ohyama2002} and spectra from \cite{Yoshida2019} to constrain the sizes and column densities of clouds in the ionized optical-emitting phase of M82's wind. \cite{Yoshida2019} calculated the number densities of the ionized gas using the [SII] $\lambda\lambda6717,\:6731$ doublet, which \cite{Xu2023} rebinned to minimize scatter and derive a power-law scaling with distance from the disk. \cite{Xu2023} found a decrease in number density that scales as $n_{\rm e}(r)=100\times(r/1165\:\rm{pc})^{-1.17}\:\rm{cm^{-3}}$, yielding a number density of about $120\:\rm{cm^{-3}}$ at 1~kpc, 10$-$100 times the densities we derive from the individual structures in Table~\ref{table:values}.

-To constrain cloud radii, \cite{Xu2023} calculated a filling factor for the ionized gas by using their number density constraints and assuming a conical outflow shape to estimate volume.
-Then, using the path length along the outflow as well as a covering factor derived from the median of covering factors from the CLASSY sample of low-redshift star-forming galaxies \citep{CLASSY}, they found cloud radii in the range 0.07$-$0.9~pc, two orders of magnitude smaller than our constraints, those of \cite{Krieger2021}, and below the resolution of HST imaging. \cite{Xu2023} also calculated the column density of the clouds using their radius constraints and number densities, yielding column densities in the range of $10^{19.1}-10^{20.7}\:\rm{cm^{-2}}$.
+To constrain cloud radii, \cite{Xu2023} calculated a filling factor for the ionized gas by using their number density constraints \edit1{from the \Sii{} doublet} and assuming a conical outflow shape to estimate the total volume. \edit1{Similar to Eqn.~\ref{eq:ne2}, they divide the H$\alpha$ surface brightness by $n_e^2$, the H$\alpha$ energy and recombination coefficient, and the path length through the outflow that they measure to be 1.5$r$ where $r$ is the vertical distance to the starburst center.} Then, using the same path length through the outflow as well as a covering factor derived from the median of covering factors from the CLASSY sample of low-redshift star-forming galaxies \citep{CLASSY}, they found cloud radii in the range 0.07$-$0.9~pc, two orders of magnitude smaller than our constraints, those of \cite{Krieger2021}, and below the resolution of HST imaging. \cite{Xu2023} also calculated the column density of the clouds using their radius constraints and number densities, yielding column densities in the range of $10^{19.1}-10^{20.7}\:\rm{cm^{-2}}$.
 These values are similar to those of the theoretical work of \cite{fielding_structure_2022}, meet the minimum cloud column requirement of Equation~\ref{eq:col_crit}, and are similar to our lowest column density constraints.